Finkregh/archstrap/README.md

 ### usage

 General setup:
+* optional: start caching proxy to cache packages
+  * `./start-proxy-container.sh`
+  * you can now use `export http_proxy='http://127.0.0.1:3128/'` to use the proxy; this is very useful inside the VM; there you can use the default-gateways' IPv4
 * generate ISO with bootstrap script; should only be needed once
   * `./create-iso.sh`
   * otherwise use normal ISO and download script manually